Golden poison frog: Ecology and behavior

 The frog is normally diurnal; golden poison frogs live evenly spaced without forming larger congregations.

 Diet

 This species is an unspecialized ambush hunter; an adult frog can eat food items much larger in relation to its size than most other dendrobatids.
-The main natural sources of food of P. terribilis are the ants in the genera Brachymyrmex and Paratrechina, but many kinds of insects and other small invertebrates can be eaten, specifically termites and beetles, which can easily be found on the rainforest floor.
+The main natural sources of food of P. terribilis are the ants in the genera Brachymyrmex and Paratrechina, but many kinds of insects and other small invertebrates are eaten.
 Tadpoles feed on algae, mosquito larvae, and other edible material that may be present in their environment.

 Breeding

 Males advertise to receptive females with a trilling call.
 Golden poison frogs are notable for demonstrating tactile courtship during reproduction, each partner stroking its mate's head, back, flanks, and cloacal areas prior to egg deposition.
 The eggs are fertilized externally.
 The golden poison frogs lay their eggs on the ground, hidden beneath leaf litter.
 Once the tadpoles emerge from their eggs, they stick themselves to the mucus on the backs of their parents.
 The adult frogs carry their young into the canopy, depositing them in the pools of water that accumulate in the centre of bromeliads and water-filled tree holes.
 The tadpoles feed on algae and mosquito larvae in their nursery.